American Textile History Museum: Exhibits

 Textile Revolution: An Exploration through Space and Time: The permanent exhibit at the ATHM was Textile Revolution: An Exploration through Space and Time.
 It featured examples of materials that ranged from the protective clothing that firefighters and soldiers wear to the “shark skin” swimsuits of Olympic swimmers.
 It was a study in how textiles are changing the world.

 American Textile Hall of Fame

-The ATHM started the American Textile Hall of Fame in 2001.
+The ATHM's American Textile Hall of Fame operated from 2001 through 2014.
 It honors past and present individuals, corporations, and institutions that have made contributions to the textile industry and have helped foster an appreciation of textiles in America.
-Individuals and companies who are recognized by this award are chosen by the American Textile Hall of Fame Committee.